ShogunPanda/fastify-print-routes/README.md

 Register as a plugin as early as possible, optional providing any of the following options:

 - `useColors`: If to use colors to highlight routes.
+- `compact`: If to show all routes of the same path in a single line even if they are defined using different handlers.
+Descripion of unified routes will not be printed.

 Routes can be omitted by the list by setting `hide` option to `true` inside their `config`.